Programs in the Last Month of Autumn

 Excursion To The Gellért Hill Or The Buda Hills

 For some light hiking Gellért Hill (Gellért-hegy) is the best and closest destination to the city center.
-Although the Citadel, a stone fortress and its immediate surroundings are under construction in 2022

 For more greenery, and cleaner air head for the Buda Hills.